centrifuge/gateway/README.md

 }
 ```

 By default a newly created account is in invite mode.
-This means the invited user should go to
+This means that the invited user needs to register first with his given user name / email and define a password.
+Then he can use these credentials to log-in.
-register page, define his password using the account's email.
-Gateway will not send email to the invited users
+Note, that Gateway will not send emails or notifications to invited users.
+Also note, that there is no "forgotten password" option

- #### Creating and managing schemas for flexible documents(FlexDocs)
+ ### Creating and managing schemas for flexible documents (FlexDocs)

 Gateway can define document schemas that can be assigned to a user with a `CAN_MANAGE_DOCUMENTS` permission enabling
- that user to create specific documents or do actions with those documents(Ex: Minting an NFT)
+that user to create specific documents or do actions with those documents(Ex: Minting an NFT).

-You can read and understand how schemas work [here](https://centrifuge.hackmd.io/@rQf339bfSHi_a3rLcEuoaQ/S1Ofvf34B)
+You can read and understand how schemas work [here](https://centrifuge.hackmd.io/@rQf339bfSHi_a3rLcEuoaQ/S1Ofvf34B).

- #### Contact List
+ ### Contact List

-Stores Centrifuge Identities.
+The contact list stores Centrifuge Identities.
 All Gateway interaction with a Centrifuge identity(Ex: Sending a document to some else)
 will perform a lookup in the contact list.

-## Getting help:
+## Limitations

- Head over to our developer documentation at [developer.centrifuge.io](http://developer.centrifuge.io) to learn how to setup a node and interact with it.
-If you have any questions, feel free to join our [slack channel](https://join.slack.com/t/centrifuge-io/shared_invite/enQtNDYwMzQ5ODA3ODc0LTU4ZjU0NDNkOTNhMmUwNjI2NmQ2MjRiNzA4MGIwYWViNTkxYzljODU2OTk4NzM4MjhlOTNjMDAwNWZkNzY2YWY)
+Centrifuge Gateway, Centrifuge Protocol and all its components are Beta Software and in an early stage of their development.
+They have a limited feature set compared to the end-vision.
+Not all features are implemented yet, and tradeoffs between security, speed, end-user features, and protocol flexibility are made continuously.
+This might and will lead to substantial changes in the future, re-architecture, addition and removal of features, as well as unexpected behavior.
+Use at your own risk.